albertshaji/scripts/README.md

 - **config.sh**, Used to backup and deploy configuration files found in [arch repo](https://github.com/albertshaji/arch)
 - **sxiv.sh**, Key handlers for suckless image viewer program.
 Example, move to trash, rotate, set as wallpaper, etc.
 - **aur.sh**, A straightforward script to install and update packages from "Arch User Repository".
-- **man.sh**, Similar output as of `man` command, but a filtered/modified list of commands and key bindings that I use.
-It may not qualify as a script but made into a script for modular use.
+- **man.sh**, Similar output as of `man` command, but a filtered/modified list of commands and key bindings.
+It's a reference document made into a script for modular and interactive usage via `dmenu`.
-- **words.sh**, Quickly find meaning of a word!
+- **words.sh**, Quickly find word meaning!
 Integrating `sdcv` dictionary program and words list with `dmenu` interface.
+- **speak.sh**, Pronounce the last word searched in the dictionary using `flite`.
 - **alarm.sh**, Tiny alarm script using `sleep` delay and `dzen` notification.
-- **screenshot.sh**, Take screenshots and manage their file names in sequence avoiding conflict.
+- **screenshot.sh**, Take screenshots and manage their names in sequence avoiding conflict.
 - **[p/t/b]toggle.sh**, Touchpad State (Enable/Disable), Screen Temperature (Warm/Cold), Screen Brightness (Zero/Average) Respectively.

 ## Reference